eromatiya/blurredfox/README.md

 1. You can adjust the value of `scrollbar-width` in `userContent.css`.
 2. Restart Firefox.

+### How can I set or change the colors for the Default color mode?

+1. The default mode are from Firefox and it uses the system colors.
+Although I only tried and tested it with `GTK3`, it should work with any platforms or environment as long as Firefox can detect your system colors.

 ### I hate the colors!
 Why is everything transparent?!

 1. Use the [solid color scheme](https://github.com/manilarome/blurredfox/blob/master/colors/solid.css) by editing the `userChrome.css`.
 2. You can change the colors yourself.
 3. The transparency is only applied to `Dark` and `Light` mode under the blurred color scheme. `No transparency == No blur`.

-### How can I set or change the colors for the Default color mode?

-1. The default mode are from Firefox and it uses the system colors.
-Although I only tried and tested it with `GTK3`, it should work with any platforms or environment as long as Firefox can detect your system colors.
+4. You can read the next point.

+### Uninstall this now!

+1. Go to your profile directory.
+2. Delete the `chrome` folder.
+3. If you used the installation script or copied the `user.js` to your profile, delete it.
+4. Sayonara.

 ## Got a problem?